raspberrypi/documentation/remote-access/ip-address.md

 On Raspbian, [multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) is supported out-of-the-box by the [Avahi](https://en.wikipedia.org/wiki/Avahi_(software)) service.

-If your device supports mDNS, you can reach your Raspberry Pi by using its hostname and the `.local` suffix (the default hostname is `raspberrypi`):
+If your device supports mDNS, you can reach your Raspberry Pi by using its hostname and the `.local` suffix.
+The default hostname on a fresh Raspbian install is `raspberrypi`, so by default any Raspberry Pi running Raspbian responds to:

 ```bash
 ping raspberrypi.local